fluffyponyy/mass-anna-dl/README.md

   - `source`: Relative location for .txt file; default `booklist.txt`
   - `language`: Language to filter by; default `English`
   - `fileType`: Filetype to filter for; default `EPUB`; options include any valid Anna's Archive type, such as `MOBI`, `PDF`, `html`
+  - `count`: Number of files to check for LibGen links; default is `3`.
+Keep in mind that not every title may have a LibGen link within this number of results, or even at all.

 ## Format for `booklist.txt`
 Norwegian Wood